Your season 3 I Netflix release date, plot, cast, trailer - Mash Viral

 Your season two had a pretty surprising end – while Caroline Kepnes’ second novel Hidden Bodies reveals that Joe’s girlfriend Love has a dark side, the TV series made her kill both Delilah (Carmela Zumbado) and Candace (Ambyr Childers).

-Season three looks to come to terms with the murdered couple with this revelation – as well as a certain shock pregnancy.
+Season three looks to bring the murderous couple to the fore with this revelation – as well as a certain shock pregnancy.
 The show seems to indicate that Joe and Love will try to become a happy family unit, although we know for sure that murder will eventually stand in the way …

 Beth Dubber / Netflix